evildmp/diataxis-documentation-framework/quality.rst

 * *being beautiful*
 * *anticipating the user*

-Unlike the characteristics of deep quality, they cannot be checked or measured, but they can still be clearly identified.
+Unlike the characteristics of functional quality, they cannot be checked or measured, but they can still be clearly identified.
 When we encounter them, we usually (not always, because we need to be capable of it) recognise them.